dagosi/storyteller/README.md

-## Storyteller
+# Storyteller

-This application is host in Heroku.
+This application is hosted in Heroku.
 If you need access to it via SSH, please contact me.

-# How it works
+## How it works

-The application on allows certain filtering and grouping.
+The application allows certain filtering and grouping.
 For such actions, you will have to pass parameters to the URL.
-You can pass several filters, and one grouping as parameters to the root URL of these project.
+You can pass several filters, and one grouping option as parameters to the root URL of these project (https://radiant-dawn-90123.herokuapp.com).
 For instance, I would like to find an article by a keyword, sort it by content, and group them by stories:

    https://radiant-dawn-90123.herokuapp.com/?keyword=cyclopean&sort=content&group=story

-*NOTE:* There's a slight change of column names in the Articles, and Stories models.
+**NOTE:** There's a slight change of column names in the Articles, and Stories models.
 Please refer to them in the code in the schema file.

 The following are the params restricted words for each action